Recommended alcohol limits

-- cancer of the mouth, throat, cancer of the oesophagus or larynx, and breast cancer in women
+- cancer of the mouth, throat, oesophagus, bowel and female breast

-- depression, memory loss, brain damage or dementia
+- memory loss, brain damage and brain development problems in teenagers

 - potentially fatal alcohol poisoning

 - increased risk of catching common colds or more serious infections

 - sexual problems such as impotence or premature ejaculation

 How to reduce your risk

 To reduce the risk of alcohol to your health: